 How to start with DevOps

 DevOps and CI/CD have radically improved the development process.
-Now, teams can develop with a high degree of confidence that the code they’re going to release will do what it’s supposed to do.
+Now, teams can develop with a high degree of confidence that the code they release will do what it’s supposed to do.

 But the question is, how do you get started with the DevOps process?
 Well, you will certainly need a tool to automate various stages of your development process.